Kaljurand/aceview/README.txt

 * test/: ACE View unit tests
 * viewconfig-aceviewtab.xml: Protege viewconfig-file for ACE View (specifies the layout of the ACE View views)

+=== Eclipse files ==

+Only needed if you use Eclipse

+* .classpath: Eclipse classpath configuration (additionally set the Eclipse variable PROTEGE41 to point to $PROTEGE_HOME and PROTEGE41_SRC to the Protege source)
+* .project: Eclipse project file
+* .settings/: Eclipse settings files

 === Automatically generated files ==

-* classes/: directory into which the Java class files will be generated (by Eclips)
+* classes/: directory into which the Java class files will be generated (by Eclipse)
-* build/: directory into which the Java class files will be generated (by EAnt)
+* build/: directory into which the Java class files will be generated (by Ant)
-* javadoc/: directory into which the Java class files will be generated (by EAnt)
+* javadoc/: directory into which the Java class files will be generated (by Ant)

 == Getting the source code of Protege, building it and running the result ==